IV RANK AND PROBABILITY

 Selling a put contract at 1 standard deviation out of the money yields a greater than 80% success since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
 Sticking with 2 standard deviations and not assuming any outliers, 100% of all stock movements less the second standard deviation in the positive direction and less the one standard deviation in both directions we arrive at a Delta of 16 or an 82% probability of the stock not moving below this price (100% - (68.2% + 13.6%)).
 Coupling the probabilities with rich IV in an option selling environment is the key to options success.

 Below is a subset of put options that I've sold to demonstrate the value of selling high IV rank options and how profits can be realized early in the option contract lifespan.
-Selling underlying securities with high IV rank yields favorable outcomes when selling options 1 standard deviation out-of-the money.
+Selling underlying securities with high IV rank yields favorable outcomes when selling options 1 standard deviation out-of-the money or an ~85% probability of success.